bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/escs.md

 ArduPilot does not support controlling both brushed and brushless motors at the same time.

-The minumim requirements for an ESC of either type are:
+The miniumim requirements for an ESC of either type are:

 * Bi-directional control - they operate in forward and reverse (most ESCS for UAVs and hobby drones only operate in one direction)
 * Controlled by a PWM input where: